bomberstudios/me/market.md

 description: A collection of stuff I have for sale, trade, or give away
 ---

-Here's a list of the things I have for sale.
+Here's a list of the things I have for sale, trade, or give away.

 My preference is for in-person delivery (in Madrid), but if you absolutely must have something, let me know and I'll see what I can do.

 Please [contact me over Telegram](https://t.me/bomberstudios) for more details about anything.

-Last update: 2020-12-19
+Last update: 2020-12-21

 ## For sale